Do parents routinely receive copies of student grades?

 What is Family Weekend?

 This weekend is designated to give parents and other family members an opportunity to experience Allegheny with their student.
 A broad range of activities and entertainment for families is planned, with plenty of free time for informal enjoyment.
-There are opportunities to meet Allegheny College President Richard Cook and other faculty and staff.
-Family Weekend 2006 will be held September 29 through October 1.
+There are opportunities to meet Allegheny College’s President and other faculty and staff.
 The Dean of Students Office coordinates this weekend.
 Email Jennifer Foxman for more information.

 Where can I find information about crime on campus?

 The Safety and Security Office publishes an annual report of all crimes reported to their office.
 Any incident that occurs on campus and violates state or federal law is reported to the Safety and Security Office.
-For more information, contact (814) 332-3357 or visit www.allegheny.edu/ administration/security.
+For more information, contact (814) 332-3357 or visit sites.allegheny.edu/security.

 Can students living on campus have a car?